Strapontin/ERC-7702-TokenSaver/README.md

 # ERC-7702-TokenSaver

-The file [`TokenSaver.sol`](./src/TokenSaver.sol) shows an example of how smart wallet could be used to avoid any loss by front-running, or running a transaction to a malicious contract.
+The contract [`TokenSaver`](./src/TokenSaver.sol) shows an example of how smart wallet could be used to avoid any loss by front-running, or running a transaction to a malicious contract.

 I was inspired to create this after reading about this attack: https://drops.scamsniffer.io/transaction-simulation-spoofing-a-new-threat-in-web3/

+More information in the [documentation](./DOC.md).

 ## Foundry